iot-bus/iot-bus.github.io/docs/source/tutorials/iot-bus-mozilla-touch-switch.rst

     const char* sensorTypes[] = {"binarySensor", nullptr};
     ThingDevice touch("Touch", "ESP32 Touch Input", sensorTypes);
-    ThingProperty touched("true", "", BOOLEAN, "BooleanProperty");
+    ThingProperty touched("Touched", "", BOOLEAN, "BooleanProperty");
-    ThingPropertyValue sensorValue;

-These are the the lines of code that define the Mozilla-IoT Thing and its properties.
+These are the the lines of code that define the Mozilla-IoT device "Touch" and its property "Touched".

 .. code-block:: c++